Explore the amazing attractions of Indore near our hotel

 Kanch Mandir - 10.1 km

-Kanch Mandir was completed by “Cotton King” Sir Hukumchand Seth and is constructed entirely of glass and mirrors.
+This spectacular building, completed by “Cotton King” Sir Hukumchand Seth, is composed entirely of glass and mirrors.

 Lal Bagh Palace - 10.9 km